THE ROYAL MEWS

 Station, the mews are a possible

-spot to visit after cathing the changing of the guards at Buckingham
+spot to visit after catching the changing of the guards at Buckingham

 you unlimited admission for a year.
 Just in case those old wild oats